John Gibson (American soldier): Early life

 Most of Gibson's early life was spent along the Allegheny frontier where he was a merchant trader.
 He held local office in several counties as a judge, clerk, and sheriff.
 Although there is no record of his schooling, he was reputed to be well educated for his times.

 In 1758, at age seventeen, he participated in the Forbes Expedition under General John Forbes against the French at Fort Duquesne as part of the French and Indian War.
 He remained at Fort Pitt after the war to engage in trade with Native Americans.
-He was captured by Lenape during Pontiac's Rebellion while trading in the west and was condemned to be burnt, but escaped death when he was adopted by an old Indian woman whose son had died in battle.
+He was captured by Lenape during Pontiac's Rebellion while trading in the west and was condemned to be burnt, but escaped death when he was adopted by an old Native American woman whose son had died in battle.
 He remained with the Lenape tribe for some time.
 Later Gibson was freed as a result of the Boquet Expedition.
 After this Gibson returned to being an Indian trader.
 He built a house at Logstown which in 1772 was described as the "only house there" by the Reverend David McClure.
 Gibson married a relative of Mingo leader Logan and also learned to speak the Mingo language.
 Gibson's wife and several other Mingo were murdered by a group of settlers in May 1774.
 Gibson's daughter survived this incident, and was put into his care and he saw to her education.
 In 1774, he participated in Dunmore's War and produced a written translation of Logan's famous speech suing for peace: "I appeal to any white man to say if he ever entered Logan's cabin hungry and he gave him not meat."